John Cage: Centenary commemoration

+At the Ruhrtriennale in Germany, Heiner Goebbels staged a production of Europeras 1 & 2 in a 36,000 sq ft converted factory and commissioned a production of Lecture on Nothing created and performed by Robert Wilson.
+Jacaranda Music had four concerts planned in Santa Monica, California, for the centennial week.
+John Cage Day was the name given to several events held during 2012 to mark the centenary of his birth.

 A 2012 project was curated by Juraj Kojs to celebrate the centenary of Cage's birth, titled On Silence: Homage to Cage.
 It consisted of 13 commissioned works created by composers from around the globe such as Kasia Glowicka, Adrian Knight and Henry Vega, each being 4 minutes and 33 seconds long in honor of Cage's famous 1952 opus, 4′33″.
 The program was supported by the Foundation for Emerging Technologies and Arts, Laura Kuhn and the John Cage Trust.

 In a homage to Cage's dance work, the Bill T. Jones/Arnie Zane Dance Company in July 2012 "performed an engrossing piece called 'Story/Time'.
 It was modeled on Cage's 1958 work 'Indeterminacy', in which [Cage and then Jones, respectively,] sat alone onstage, reading aloud ... series of one-minute stories [they]'d written.
 Dancers from Jones's company performed as [Jones] read."